 All active clubs and their respective meeting times are listed within the spreadsheet below:

-List of active Clubs, Course Unions and Faculty Student Societies (September-January)
+List of active Clubs and Course Unions (May-August)

 • At the beginning of every term, Clubs must submit a Club Registration Form by the Friday before the first Clubs Council meeting of that term.
 They must also send a representative to this first meeting.
 If the Club is ratified at this meeting, the Club is considered active and is eligible for funding.
 If a Club is ratified at any other meeting in the semester, they are considered active but have missed the deadline to receive funding.